freifunk-gluon/gluon/docs/user/site.rst

 without necessitating changes to existing site configurations.

-It is still possible to override such automatic rules by removing them using *packages* in the image-customization file
+It is still possible to override such automatic rules by removing them using *packages* in the image-customization.lua file
 (e.g., ``features { '-gluon-status-page-mesh-batman-adv' }`` to remove
 the automatically added package *gluon-status-page-mesh-batman-adv*).